 Here's some tools we loved using while learning languages:

+Best method ever 10/10: surround yourself with native speakers and speak, speak, speak.
 Make tons of mistakes and learn from them.
 Learning a new language makes you humble, cause no matter how smart you (think you) are, when you start speaking another language, you will feel stupid.
 There's no escape from that.
 But one day you'll stop feeling that stupid, and we ensure you: it will feel great!!
 A personal tip directly from me: "if you want to learn a language, you have to sleep with it" ;)